-The Peripheral Profile focuses on the MCU’s commonly used peripherals including pulse-width modulation (PWM), analog-to-digital conversion (ADC), serial peripheral interface (SPI), and the real-time clock (RTC).
-The benchmark defines ten 1-second activity slots each with variable usage of ADC, SPI, PWM, RTC, allowing the MCU and peripherals to sleep after their activities have completed.
+ULPMark-PP focuses on the MCU's commonly used peripherals like pulse-width modulation (PWM), analog-to-digital conversion (ADC), the serial peripheral interface (SPI), and a real-time clock (RTC).
+This benchmark defines ten one-second activity slots each with variable usage of ADC, SPI, PWM, RTC, allowing the MCU and peripherals to sleep after their activities have completed.
 The following table gives an overview of the activity in each slot.
 As soon as the device finishes the peripheral operation for that slot it can enter sleep.
 This means faster peripherals will most likely score higher since they can remain off longer.

 ULPMark has been redesigned since it's first release in 2014.
 It now works with the EEMBC IoTConnect™ benchmark framework, the same one used by IoTMark and SecureMark, with a super-thin API that enables any MCU to execute next generation EEMBC benchmarks.
 The STMicroelectronics PowerShield provides the backbone of the framework's energy measurement, with sub-100nJ accuracy on your desktop for around US$100.